Published: June 2016

 International Refugee Assistance Project staff reviewed this page prior to publication.

-The Open Philanthropy Project awarded a grant of $700,000 in unrestricted funding over two years to the International Refugee Assistance Project (IRAP).
+The Open Philanthropy Project recommended a grant of $700,000 in unrestricted funding over two years to the International Refugee Assistance Project (IRAP).
 IRAP plans to use the grant to hire additional staff, especially within policy and communications, which will allow it to expand its efforts to obtain additional resettlement opportunities for refugees.

 This grant falls within our work on immigration policy, one of our focus areas within U.S. policy.
 In the past, our immigration policy work has not focused much on refugee resettlement, which we had assumed would be more crowded than other aspects of immigration policy with funders aimed at supporting increased opportunities for people to move to the U.S. for humanitarian reasons.
 While we continue to believe that is directionally correct, our increased interest in supporting advocacy around refugee resettlement is partially based on learning more about the fairly limited foundation funding for advocacy around refugee resettlement.